netket/netket/docs/docs/getting_started.rst

 .. currentmodule:: netket

-Welcome to the documentation for Netket 3.0 (alpha).
+Welcome to the documentation for Netket 3.0.

 Please read the release notes to see what has changed since the last release.